Quiet holiday destinations

 If you’re travelling as a couple, you can even find some villas with private pools that sleep just two people – try these examples in Mallorca and the Caribbean.
 If you travel in the off-peak months (for example, May, June, September and October) you can often find a larger villa with very low rates based on occupancy of just two people.
 See my advice on booking the best villa holidays.

 Finding the right property – whether it’s a hotel, guest house, villa or apartment – can be more important than finding a quiet resort.
 Even in the busiest destinations it’s possible to find quiet corners and peaceful retreats.
 Ibiza, for example, has a reputation for high-octane clubbing, but it has many gorgeous quiet areas.
-In fact, as soon as you get out of the main tourist areas Ibiza is a remarkably unspoilt island.
 The same goes for Mallorca, where the north of the island is particularly quiet.

 It’s worth doing some research – or asking a tour operator – to find the quieter resorts in a destination.
 For example in Cyprus, Ayia Napa is a busy resort with lots of bars and clubs, whereas Paphos is much quieter with some classy hotels, an attractive harbour and Roman ruins.
 Over the border in North Cyprus you’ll find lovely resorts like the port town of Kyrenia, and charming hotels such as the Pia Bella.

 Staying in a city means you are much less likely to find peace and quiet.
 Street noise – including late night revellers and early morning street cleaning and rubbish collection – means that even hotels with good insulation can be noisy, particularly in summer.